-million Yemenis are in need of humanitarian assistance
+24 Million Yemenis are in need of humanitarian assistance

 What is UNHCR doing to help vulnerable Yemenis?

-We are providing life-saving aid to displaced Yemenis, as well as to refugees and asylum-seekers, across the country.
+UNHCR is providing life-saving aid to displaced Yemenis, as well as to refugees and asylum-seekers, across the country.

 UNHCR can deploy humanitarian aid and expert response teams within 72 hours of a large-scale emergency to jump-start relief and protection assistance for more than 600,000 newly displaced people.